This blog was originally published on November 2, 2020 and has been updated to reflect the most current public health orders.

-- No indoor social gatherings of any kind in any setting effective November 24, 2020
+- No indoor or outdoor social gatherings of any kind in any public or private setting

 - ECS to Grade 6 will commence holiday break on December 18, 2020 and at-home learning will begin following the holiday break and continue to January 11, 2021